MoonisAmir10/Classical-5-stage-pipelined-RISCV-Processor-In-Verilog/README.md

 1- Capable of executing all RISC-V instructions in one cycle each

-2- Has 5 phases of execution i.e. Instruction fetch, decode, execute, store in data memory, and write back.
+2- Has 5 phases of execution i.e. Instruction fetch, decode, execute, memory access, and write back.

 3- Not all instructions are active in all phases.